Supermarket prices set to add £180 a year to average shopping baskets

 But there was strong growth in sales of vegan and low-alcohol products as customers embraced Dry January and Veganuary.

-In the 12 weeks to January 23 overall sales fell 3.8%, although they remain 8% higher than pre-pandemic levels, Kantar said.
+In the 12 weeks to 23 January overall sales fell 3.8 per cent, although they remain eight per cent higher than pre-pandemic levels, Kantar said.

 Fraser McKevitt, head of retail and consumer insight at Kantar, said: “Prices are rising on many fronts, and the weekly shop is no exception.